HeapSpace/vdb2016/content/speakers/index.md

         title: 'MVVM with Android Databinding in Practice'
         type: 'talk'
         short:
-          - "General concept of MVVM and Android Databinding - why they should be used together - how using these technologies reflects to the app architecture - code snippets from practice - disadvantages, cases when it shouldn't be used and alternatives. "
+          - "General concept of MVVM and Android Databinding - why they should be used together - how using these technologies reflects to the app architecture - code snippets from practice - disadvantages, cases when it shouldn't be used and alternatives."
         long:
-          - "TBA"
+          - "General concept of MVVM and Android Databinding - why they should be used together - how using these technologies reflects to the app architecture - code snippets from practice - disadvantages, cases when it shouldn't be used and alternatives."
     tags:
       - android
   -